Herglotz-type $f(R,T)$ gravity

-In this work, we extend $f(R,T)$ gravity by considering it through the Herglotz formalism, allowing for the possibility of constructing new classes of $f(R,T)$ theories.
-We further show that this extension can address certain issues present in the literature, such as the cosmological inviability of certain additive models of the form $f(R,T)=g(R)+\lambda h(T)$.
+In this work, we extend $f(R,T)$ gravity by considering it through the Herglotz formalism, allowing for the possibility of {including in a systematic way the basic physical concepts of dissipation and irreversibility in the mathematical structure of the theory, and thus leading to the possibility of constructing new classes of $f(R,T)$ type theories}. {Even though it is rather phenomenological, the Herglotz variational formalism is particularly well adapted for the description of dissipative systems in the presence of irreversibility, since it proposes a general approach for nonconservative Lagrangians, thus allowing the unification in a single framework of large classes of dissipative models and theories.} We further show that this extension can address certain issues present in the literature, such as the cosmological inviability of certain additive models of the form $f(R,T)=g(R)+\lambda h(T)$.
 Moreover, we also note that $f(R,T)$ gravity formulated through the Herglotz approach naturally generalizes Lazo's non-conservative gravity, recovering it in the particular case $f(R,T)=R$.